TosinJs/send-demurrage-service/README.md

 ## 🤔 Design Decisions & Assumptions
 * **Modular migrations** – each logical database change lives in its own migration so it can be rolled back or re-run in isolation.
 * **Schema hardening & constraints** – the legacy dump had no foreign keys and many nullable fields.
 Some database-level safety nets were added to improve perfomance and safety.
-  These let the DB, not the app code, guarantee referential integrity.
 * **Automatic timestamps** – `created_at`/`updated_at` were added to *all* business tables (BLs, invoices, customers, refund_requests).
 They provide an audit trail and can help power future analytics.
 * **Back-filling `due_date`** – legacy invoices never recorded a due date.
 Because `created_at` was already present **and non-null**, it was deterministically restored: `due_date = created_at + 15 days`.
 * **Duplicate protection** – an invoice is considered *open* if its `status` is one of (`open`, `init`, `pending`).
 When generating new invoices the service skips BLs that already have an open invoice, providing idempotency and preventing double billing.